ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-duration-text-hld.md

 ### Considered Corner Cases

+#### Really large numbers

+At some point numbers that can be formatted as a duration become too large to be practically represented in such a way.
+We will have a cutoff value (in days) where when the value exceeds that limit, we will revert to displaying the duration as a scientific representation of the value in the seconds unit.

+#### Really small numbers

+Ultimately, we will expect to be able to configure a duration column to show values down to the nanoseconds unit once we can leverage `Intl.DurationFormat`, and we expose the right formatting APIs on the column.
+Until then, we should behave as we do for really large numbers, and if the value is below a particular threshold we will format the value in scientific in the seconds unit.

+#### Large fractional parts

 Currently in SLE, there are corner cases that can result in a display of something like "25 min, 60 sec", which is non-ideal.
-This happens when the value being formatted has a large fractional value close to 1 (e.g. .999999997).
+This happens when the value being formatted has a large fractional part close to 1 (e.g. .999999997).
 The better behavior would be to either show a formatted value of "26 min", or even "25 min, 59.99 sec", though the former would be a more accurate representation if the value was 59.99999997.

+#### Negative Zero

+`-0` will simply render as "0".

 ## Alternative Implementations / Designs